 There are now many Americans that vape regularly in the United States.
 But how much do you know about vape systems and e-cigarettes that produce water vapor vs other substances?
 Let's take a look at how to better understand how vaping works.

 Unfortunately, these thousands of options have created a nightmare for those curious about the space.
 There are vape systems with and without tanks, some you can re-fill and others you can't.
-There are dozens of device styles and manufacturers as well as mods to customize the experience.
+There are dozens of device styles and manufacturers as well as online stores like 180Smoke which help customize the experience.
 However, for most people they simply just want to ingest nicotine in a more pleasant and satisfying way.

 Let's take a look at how a Vape Works ...